zedr/dieter-rams-10-applied-to-software/README.md

 ## 9. Good software is environmentally friendly

 Avoid wasting computing power or storage.
 Consider the energy profile of your application as it grows.
-Use only what you need and give back what you don't need anymore.
+Use only what you need and give back the rest.
 If your application isn't performing useful work it should not be consuming resources: it should be inert.

 ## 10. Good software is as little software as possible